akvaplan-niva/data-strategy/data-strategy-2020.md

 Since 2017, [Norway's Research Council](https://www.forskningsradet.no/en/Adviser-research-policy/open-science/open-access-to-research-data/) requires that sponsered research data is managed in accordance with the FAIR principles.

 ### W3C
 Both humans and machines need to access data via the web.
-Akvaplan-niva's data publishing should incorporate the guidelines and principles from [W3C](https://w3.org)s' on standardising the web platform, and in particular their recommendations: [Data on the Web Best Practices](https://www.w3.org/TR/dwbp/) and [Data Catalog Vocabulary (DCAT) - Version 2](https://www.w3.org/TR/vocab-dcat-2/).
+Akvaplan-niva's data publishing should incorporate the guidelines and principles from [W3C](https://w3.org)s' on standardising the web platform, and in particular their recommendations: [Data on the Web Best Practices](https://www.w3.org/TR/dwbp/), DCAT, and [Spatial Data on the Web Best Practices](https://www.w3.org/TR/sdw-bp/).

 ### International expertise
 Akvaplan-niva data management practices should continue to be sensitive to best practices and recommandations from experts working with scientific data management, in particular: